RasaHQ/rasa/docs/nlu/using-bert.rst

-:desc: Find out how to use Bert, GPT-2 and Huggingface components inside of Rasa NLU.
+:desc: Find out how to use Bert, GPT-2 and Huggingface pre-trained embeddings and components inside of Rasa NLU.

 Using Bert
 ==========